FRUCTOSE IMPAIRS THE IMMUNE SYSTEM

-New research by Swansea scientists in collaboration with scientists at the University of Bristol and the Francis Crick Institute in London has indicated that consuming a diet high in sugar fructose might prevent peoples' immune systems' proper functioning ways that have, until now, largely been unknown.
+New research by Swansea scientists in collaboration with scientists at the University of Bristol and the Francis Crick Institute in London has indicated that consuming a diet high in sugar fructose might prevent people's immune systems from functioning properly in ways that have, until now, primarily been unknown.

 The new study published in the journal Nature Communications shows that fructose causes the immune system to become inflamed.
 That process produces more reactive molecules, which are associated with inflammation.
-Inflammation of this kind can damage cells and tissues and contribute to organs and body systems not working as they should and could lead to disease.
+Inflammation of this kind can damage cells and tissues, contributing to the dysfunction of organs and body systems and potentially leading to disease.

-The research also brings a deeper understanding of how fructose could be linked to diabetes and obesity -- as low-level inflammation is often associated with obesity.
+The research also provides a deeper understanding of how fructose may be linked to diabetes and obesity, as low-level inflammation is often associated with obesity.
 It also builds on the growing body of evidence available to public health policymakers about the damaging effects of consuming high levels of fructose.

 Dr. Nick Jones of Swansea University's Medical School said: "Research into different components of our diet can help us understand what might contribute to inflammation and disease and what could be best harnessed to improve health and wellbeing."